 Nails turning a reddish color

-They will also ask you questions about your hair loss (like how long you’ve had it and whether it happened quickly), your medical history, and your family’s medical history.
-Your provider may also gently pull on your hair to see if any comes out, and examine your hair under a microscope.
-This can tell them about the health of your hair and give clues about why it’s coming out.
+Gently pull on your hair to see if any comes out, and examine these under the microscope.
+This can tell them about your hair’s health and give clues as to why it’s coming out.

-Usually, this is all that is needed to diagnose alopecia areata, but there are other conditions — like telogen effluvium — that can look like alopecia areata, so sometimes a skin biopsy is needed.
-A skin biopsy is a small procedure done in your provider’s office.
+Usually, this is all that’s needed to diagnose alopecia areata.
+But other conditions — like telogen effluvium — can look like alopecia areata.
+So sometimes a skin biopsy is needed.
+A skin biopsy is a small procedure done in your doctor’s office.
 Your skin will be numbed with a needle, and a small piece of skin (about the size of a pencil eraser) will be removed.
 You may get a stitch put in afterward to help the area heal.
-Your skin biopsy is sent to a lab where specially trained physicians will evaluate it under the microscope.
+Your skin biopsy is sent to a lab, where specially trained physicians will evaluate it under the microscope.

 Some people may choose not to get any treatment at all.
 For those who do, there are different options that work.
 Which treatment is best for you depends on your age, how much hair loss there is, and how much it bothers you.
 Sometimes, treatments are combined for better results.

-Corticosteroids: These medications lower inflammation and help damaged hair follicles recover faster.
-They usually come as a cream, such as clobetasol (Temovate), or as an injection (in your provider’s office).
+These medications lower inflammation and help damaged hair follicles recover faster.
+They usually come as a cream, such as clobetasol (Temovate), or as an injection (given in the doctor’s office).
 Steroids can also come in pill form (like prednisone) in some severe cases that don’t respond to other treatments.

-Minoxidil (Rogaine): You apply this medication to areas of hair loss.
+You apply minoxidil to areas of hair loss.
 It can help stimulate hair growth, but it doesn’t stop alopecia areata from spreading.
 It works best in combination with other treatments.

-Cyclosporine (Neoral): This pill works by lowering the immune response.
+Cyclosporine works by lowering the immune response.
 It can help hair regrow after severe hair loss.
 This medication also requires regular blood work.

 Hair can regrow without treatment, but it’s hard to predict when that will happen.
 In general, the less hair loss you have, the more likely it is to regrow.
 Some studies have shown that up to 70% of people with small areas of alopecia will regrow their hair.
 People who have lost more than 50% of their scalp hair have only about an 8% chance of regrowth.
 No matter what, people who have regrowth can still lose hair again in the future.